USS Midway Museum: History

 Admission includes a self-guided audio tour, narrated by former Midway Sailors to more than 60 locations, including sleeping quarters, engine room, galley, bridge, brig, post office, fo'c'sle, pilots' ready rooms, officers quarters, primary flight control, Carrier Intelligence Center (CVIC), and "officers country".
 Other features include climb-aboard aircraft and cockpits, videos, flight simulators, and a narrated audio tour for youngsters.

 Membership has grown to more than 25,000.
 A high definition, holographic movie theater, "The Battle of Midway Theater", was added in 2017, and in 2019 the museum added a virtual reality flight simulator ride in addition to its existing four flight simulators.
 The GI Film Festival and the San Diego International Film Festival have scheduled screenings at the museum.

 A Grumman C-2 Greyhound was craned aboard the carrier in June 2023.

-On 18 July 2025, a private sportfishing boat collided with Midway at slow speed.
+On 18 July 2025, a private 60 ft sportfishing boat collided with Midway at slow speed.
 There were no injuries, or significant damage, and the captain of the vessel was later arrested on suspicion of boating while under the influence.